-Nicole and David would be eligible for an EITC worth \$4,081 and a \$2,000 CTC.
+• Nicole and David would be eligible for an EITC worth \$4,251 and a \$2,000 CTC.

-In addition, women who benefited from EITC expansions during the 1990s also experienced higher wage growth in later years than similarly situated women.5 o Moreover, by encouraging employment among working-age women, the EITC has the additional effect of boosting their Social Security retirement benefits, which are critical to lowering women's poverty in old age.6
+the most from EITC expansions of the 1990s also experienced higher wage growth in later years than other similarly situated women.

+Moreover, by encouraging employment among working-age women, the EITC has the additional effect of boosting their Social Security retirement benefits, which are critical to lowering women's poverty in old age.